 A consortium of major horse industry companies vying for the Thoroughbred franchise in New York began falling apart Oct.
-10, as Magna Entertainment and Churchill Downs announced their withdrawal from Empire Racing Associates.
-A third partner, Delaware North, was said to have followed suit, leaving Woodbine Entertainment as Empire's only remaining partner.
+10, as Magna Entertainment Corp. and Churchill Downs Inc. announced their withdrawal from Empire Racing Associates.
+A third partner, Delaware North, was said to have followed suit, which would leave Woodbine Entertainment Group as Empire's only remaining partner.

-Magna, in a statement, said Empire’s bid was rebuffed in two key stages of the bidding process over the past year, “and the process has progressed in a manner which MEC does not see leading to a successful outcome for Empire Racing.’’
+MEC, in a statement, said Empire Racing's bid was rebuffed in two key stages of the bidding process in the past year, “and the process has progressed in a manner which MEC does not see leading to a successful outcome for Empire Racing."

 Spitzer recently recommended NYRA be awarded a 30-year franchise extension, a plan that has gotten a cold reception in the Republican-led Senate.
 Spitzer also wants the state to choose a company to run a video lottery terminal casino at Aqueduct and down the road possibly at Belmont.